Samuel-Morgan-Tyghe/Ambient-Noughts-And-Crosses-Game/README.md

 # Ambient-TicTacToe-Game
 Visual and Auditory twist on the game Noughts And Crosses.
 # What I Learnt
-GUI basics,File, AudioInputStream ( clip , play), .getSource(), Mouse/Button/KeyListener
+* GUI basics,File, AudioInputStream ( clip , play), .getSource(), Mouse/Button/KeyListener (implementation), Paint (gradients)

+* Class Hierachy: AudioInputStream isa InputStream , JButton isa AbstractButton isa Object

-place images and sounds in a resource folder in eclipse and use get.rescource to package media for code distrubition
+* place images and sounds in a resource folder in eclipse and use get.rescource, this enables you to package media for code distrubition

+* AudioSystem.getClip,   clip.open, clip.start, throw try and catch ( needs try and catch as exterior errors can occur, ie sound card issues)

-Good Combo: For loops ( new button(Integer.toString(i)),add(buttons[i]), addActionListener, setIcon, setVisible, setRolloverIcon,setPressedIcon)
+* Good Combo: For loops ( new button(Integer.toString(i)),add(buttons[i]), addActionListener, setIcon, setVisible, setRolloverIcon,setPressedIcon)

+* Using methods Correctly

-Iterate twice for 3 in a row pattern checker to save a few lines of code.
+* Iterate twice for 3 in a row pattern checker to save a few lines of code.

 xyz| + 3    | +3
 -----|---------|-------